Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 7|Return the complete page|

 Fortunately for the page generating views (and the developers that write them), django has **templates**.
-Once the data dictionary is ready (step 4), it's easy - just pass it to django with a template of an HTML page.
+Once the data dictionary is ready (step 4), it's easy: Just pass it to django with a template of an HTML page.
 Django will render the template, prepare the complete web page, and send it back to the web server.

-## Rendering Templates in Django
+## Render a Templates in Django

 Most of the views that render pages are built like this: